hlathery/Virtual-Ecosystem/docs/APISpec.md

 }
 ```

 ### 2.5.
-Spawn prey - `/eco/spawn_prey` (POST)
+Spawn entity - `/eco/entity` (POST)
-Spawning prey to a specific biome, worth noting this call can also reduce
+Spawning entities to a specific biome, worth noting this call can also reduce
-the number of prey (maybe they died due to nourshiment or killed off by hunters/predators)
+the number of entities (maybe they died due to nourshiment or killed off by hunters/predators)

 **Request:**